imabp/flagparser/README.md

 - Expected Output `{ '-exampleFlag': 'helloworld' }`

 ## Development commands
-- `npm run dev -- -exampleFlag helloworld` to run on local
+- `npx ts-node src/index.ts -exampleFlag helloworld` to run on local
 - `npm run watch` to continuously watch your code
 - `npm run lint` to check your code is clean from error & warnings
 - `npm run fix` to fix errors & warnings